Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Invictus Wellbeing

-Invictus Wellbeing will work in partnership with schools, colleges and hubs to create a vibrant, interactive art project where ‘Invictus Rocks’ are created and shared within the community.
+Invictus Wellbeing worked in partnership with schools, colleges, and hubs to create a vibrant, interactive art project where ‘Invictus Rocks’ were created and shared within the community.

-The team will work with young people aged 5–18 to create unique and individual pieces of work that encourage and inspire others with an image, words or both – focusing on positivity, encouragement, kindness, strength and support.
-These artworks will be created on pebbles or flat rocks and will be hidden within local communities for another person to discover.
-They can then either be kept, gifted on or re-hidden.
+The team worked with young people aged 5–18 to create unique and individual pieces of work that encouraged and inspired others with an image, words, or both – focusing on positivity, encouragement, kindness, strength, and support.
+These artworks were created on pebbles or flat rocks and were hidden within local communities for another person to discover.
+They could then either be kept, gifted on, or re-hidden.

 Keighley Creative CIO